 - 5. Bid Security: A Bid Bond in the amount of five (5%) percent of the total amount of the lump sum bid price shall accompany each Bid Proposal in accordance with the Instructions to Bidders. - 6.
-Bonds: Bidders shall be required to provide the Owner with security for the completion of the contract in accordance with the plans, specifications and contract documents, in the form of a Performance and Payment Bond in the amount of One Hundred (100%) Percent of the contract award, if the contract award is thirty-five thousand dollars (\$35,000) or more, the cost of which shall be a part of the Base Bid.
+Bonds: Bidders shall be required to provide the Owner with financial responsibility as security for the completion of the contract in accordance with the plans, specifications and contract documents, in the form of a Performance and Payment Bond in the amount of One Hundred (100%) Percent of the contract award, if the contract award is seventy-five thousand dollars (\$75,000) or more, the cost of which shall be a part of the Base Bid.
 The form of bond and the surety shall be acceptable to the Commissioner.
-No contract bond shall be required on contract awards of less than thirty-five thousand dollars (\$35,000). - 7.
-Inspection of Site: A pre-bid tour of the existing building/site will be conducted by the Owner and Architect on May 5, 2021 at 10:00 a.m.
+No contract bond shall be required on contract awards of less than seventy-five thousand dollars (\$75,000). - 7.
+Inspection of Site: A pre-bid tour of the existing building/site will be conducted by the Owner and Architect on July 1, 2021 at 10:00 a.m.
 Attendance by Bidders shall be considered mandatory. - 8.
 Awards: In most cases the proposal submitted by the qualified bidder with the lowest base bid price shall be selected.
-However, the Department of Natural and Cultural Resources (DNCR) reserves the right to reject any or all proposals, or advertise for new proposals as it judges to be in the best interest of the state. - 9.
-Regulations: Bidders' attention is called to the fact that this Project is required to comply with, in addition to all other requirements of the Contract Documents, Equal Employment Opportunity and Affirmative Action Regulations.
+However, the Department of Natural and Cultural Resources (DNCR) reserves the right to reject any or all proposals, or advertise for new proposals as it judges to be in the best interest of the state.